ZorianaChyzhovska/pet-playwright/README.md

 ## Commands

 To run tests in Chromium browser with framework UI:
 `npm run tests:chromium-ui`

-To run tests in Chromium browser in Headed Mode(visible browser UI):
+To run tests in Chromium browser in Headed Mode (visible browser UI):
 `npm run tests:chromium-headed`

-To open last HTML report:
+To open the last HTML report:
 `npm run report`

 To format your code using Prettier:
 `npm run format`